-Picks up where outdoor lifestyle leaves off, including extreme sports and other rigorous outdoor activities.
+Picks up where active lifestyle leaves off, including extreme sports and other rigorous outdoor activities.
 Can be highly produced or more journalistic in approach.
 Demonstrates the photographer’s ability to tackle remote locations and/or adrenaline-fueled action.

 Anything shot from a manned aircraft or drone.